ddbj/www/account-e.md

 {% include image.html url="books/profile4.jpg" caption="Save the information" class="w300" %}

-To register a public key for authentication, press [Key].
+To register a public key for authentication, press [Key] shown after pressing [Edit].
 If a key has been registered to the D-way account, this resigtration is not necessary.
 If a key has not been registered, "Public key is not registered" is shown under "My Account".
 {% include image.html url="books/profile5.jpg" caption="Register a public key for authentication" class="w300" %}

-Select a public key and press [Send].
+Select a public key in the window shown after pressing [Key], and then press [Send].
 {% include image.html url="books/profile6.jpg" caption="Select a public key" class="w300" %}

 ## Password reset {#password-reset}